fortesinformatica/t1k/README.md

 T1K - Automated Git and Trello Workflow

-Use those scripts to create automatically branchs associated with issues and tracked commits.
+Use those scripts to automatically create branchs associated with issues and tracked commits with cards on Trello.

 ## Getting started